 Turing Scheme funding can be accessed by students who are taking part in shorter term (minimum 28 days) activities including summer schools, international internships and volunteering abroad.
 These programmes can take place anywhere in the world.

 Please note, we have limited funding and students will need to apply for the funding and are advised to read the eligibility criteria below before submitting their application.
-Applications will open towards the end of the Autumn 2023 term, and you can read more about how to apply below.
+Applications are now open, and you can read more about how to apply below.

 Turing Scheme funding is considered a general contribution to cost of living and travel costs, therefore students should budget accordingly based on their destination and duration of their programme.
 We hope that this funding can help to provide life changing opportunities to students and additional support is available for students from a widening participation background.